Escambia County, Florida

 In 1953, the Escambia Board of County Commissioners passed an ordinance establishing the county health department as a continuing county function.
 Subsequently, the health department has grown and expanded its services from Pensacola to Century.

-At 193 years old, the DOH-Escambia is possibly the oldest continuously operating health department in the United States and perhaps the world.
-We will endeavor to continue leading the State of Florida in public health services to our citizens.
+At over 200 years old, the FDOH-Escambia is possibly the oldest continuously operating health department in the United States and perhaps the world.
+We will endeavor to continue leading the Florida in public health services to our citizens.